Spain

 € billion

-1 202.2
+1 075.6

 Hard coal

-The hard coal basin at Puertollano in the Ciudad Real province south of Madrid has good reserves.
-The province of Teruel in the Aragon region boasts the largest sub-bituminous hard coal reserves in Spain.
-The high sulphur content of this coal (4% to 6%) made it less attractive for use at power plants in the past.
+The province of Teruel in the Aragon region boasts the largest sub-bituminous hard coal reserves in Spain, of which some 200 million tonnes can be extracted by opencast mining.
+The high sulphur content of this coal (4% to 6%) made it less attractive for use at power plants in the past, before plants were fitted with flue gas desulphurisation.
+1.3 million tonnes of coal were produced in 2015.

 In May 2016, the European Commission announced that the Spanish government’s plan of October 2013 to grant €2.13 billion for the orderly closure of twenty-six coal mines by 2018 was in line with EU rules on state aid, in particular Council Decision 2010/787/EU (case SA.34332).